How to Record Vocals

 The simplest method to do that is with a parametric EQ.
 With a very narrow boosted band, sweep the entire frequency range till you hear a nasty resonance.
 As quickly as you hear it, attenuate it and reduce it out of the mix, maintaining the narrow band.
 The purpose of corrective EQ is to surgically take away these resonant frequencies to save you from a headache later down the chain.

 Compression is the important thing to making your vocals smoother – not louder.
-By controlling the vocal dynamic range, you will discover mixing the entire track so much easier.
+By controlling the vocal dynamic range, you will discover mixing the entire track is so much easier.

 Though compressors usually appear to be one thing from the space shuttle, they’re really very simple to make use of.
-You can find that starting with a 4:1 ratio, medium-fast attack, alongside a medium release is an effective place, to begin with your vocal.
+You can find that starting with a 4:1 ratio, medium-fast attack, alongside a medium release is an effective place, to begin with, your vocal.
 From right here, you’ll be able to experiment with totally different settings to seek out your good sound.

 As the title states, that is where you get to turn out to be a bit creative.
 You’ve eliminated any resonant frequencies, formed the tone to your liking by way of compression, and should now add some sparkle to your track.